Blizzard Logo

 Blizzard LogoBlizzard Logo PNG

 For this game developer, the name serves as the basis for the emblem.
 But the letters in the emblem are not ordinary but trembling.
 The shaky letter effect has been used for a long time: the company chose the Blizzard logo with torn glyphs almost at the beginning of its career.
-And since then, he has stayed within the original design because it makes it possible to tie together the concept, plot, and identity.
+And since then, he has stayed within the original design because it allows him to tie together the concept, plot, and identity.

 Blizzard: Brand overview